 Stop by Scenic World and Echo Point, explore the adorable Leura Village for lunch, spot glow worms, work up a sweat on any of the trails or just pull over at all the photo stops along the main road – You’re in charge!
 And what could be more romantic that selfies with koalas and kangaroos at the Featherdale Wildlife Park?

-A little adventure is health for every relationship!
+A little adventure is healthy for every relationship!

 What better way could there be to lavishly celebrate a special occasion of your loved one in Sydney, or simply surprise them ‘just because!’.
 Hold your partner close as you sip sparkling wine under the starry sky and against an equally sparkling skyline – and this is before setting in for a lavish a six-course tasting menu with matching wines and live music.

-The Queen Victoria Building, now lovingly known as the QVB, it has replaced the original Sydney markets on the same site in 1898 – and is now the perfect romantic date location in Sydney.
+The Queen Victoria Building, lovingly known as the QVB, replaced the original Sydney markets on the same site in 1898 – and is now the perfect romantic date location in Sydney.

-Constructed in the elaborate Romanesque architecture with a mighty center dome, superb stained glass windows and an original 19th century every historical detail here has been authentically restored, with arches, pillars, balustrades and intricately tiled floors adding to its atmosphere of magnificence.
+Constructed in the elaborate Romanesque architecture with a mighty center dome, superb stained glass windows, and an original 19th century, every historical detail here has been authentically restored.
+The grand arches, pillars, balustrades and intricately tiled floors only add to its air of magnificence.
 Not only that, but there is an eccentric collection of boutique fashion shops, eateries, and weird stores to spend hours exploring with your partner.

 Once threatened with destruction, QVB now stands as a glorious testament to what hard work, dedication, and love can achieve – and is easily one of the most romantic places in Sydney.

-Ok, so this romantic thing to do in Sydney is not possible year round, but if you can time your Sydney visit around Vivid I promise Cupid will reward you!
+Ok, so this romantic thing to do in Sydney is not possible year-round, but if you can time your Sydney visit around Vivid, we promise Cupid will reward you!

-Vivid Festival is an exceptionally unique annual event of light, music and progressive ideas held in Sydney for three weeks in May / June.
-There are many, many highlights which change every year but the most romantic parts are the outdoor ‘gallery’ of astonishing lighting sculptures and the intense illumination of the Sydney Opera House sails.
+Vivid Festival is an exceptionally unique annual event of light, music, and progressive ideas held in Sydney for three weeks in May / June.
+There are many, many highlights which change every year.
+The most romantic parts are the outdoor ‘gallery’ of astonishing lighting sculptures and the intense illumination of the Sydney Opera House sails.

-No, on Friday in Sydney one of the most romantic places to head to the is Chinatown’s famous Friday Night Markets.
-A favorite late-night hotspot for shopping, local designers, delightful Asian street food and fantastic products – this is the perfect date spot for both locals and tourists.
+No, on Friday in Sydney, one of the most romantic places to head to is Chinatown’s famous Friday Night Markets.
+A favorite late-night hotspot for shopping, local designers, delightful Asian street food, and fantastic products – this is the perfect date spot for both locals and tourists.
 And the Sydney Chinatown Night Markets are open every Friday from 4 pm till 11 pm.

-If adventurous dates are more your style the Bondi to Coogee Walk is a famous coastal walk boasts gorgeous coastline vistas, peaceful beaches and cafe strips for refueling – and for extra fun why not take a swim at every beach you pass?
+If adventurous dates are more your style, then the Bondi to Coogee Walk is for you.
+A famous coastal walk that couldn’t be left on any Australian tourist attractions list, the entire pathway boasts gorgeous coastline vistas, peaceful beaches, and cafe strips for refueling – and for extra fun, why not take a swim at every beach you pass?

 For bonus points, try to visit the Bondi to Tamarama Beach section of the walk during Spring when the Sculptures by the Sea exhibition is held – or in winter look for migrating humpback whales!
 No matter what time of year you go – Don’t forget your hat, sunscreen, and some water!

 For a romantic day in Sydney, you can’t go past taking a stroll around Sydney’s Royal Botanic Gardens – especially considering entry to the gardens is free!
-Open every day of the year with very few exceptions, the bewitching Royal Botanic Garden is a soothing oasis on the edge of the bustling city complete with spectacular harbor views and plenty of green spaces – and yes, botanicals!
+Open every day of the year with very few exceptions, these bewitching gardens are a soothing oasis on the edge of the bustling city complete with spectacular harbor views, plenty of green spaces – and yes, botanicals!

-Only a ten-minute walk from Circular Quay, this tranquil garden are home to thousands of plant specimens – and even a few native wildlife species include colorful – and noisy – birds, fruit bats, and water dragons.
-You can also explore the Calyx, a world-class horticultural space with everchanging demonstrations and displays – most of which are free and designed to capture your imagination or partners heart in this case!
+Only a ten-minute walk from Circular Quay, this tranquil garden is home to thousands of plant specimens – and even a few native wildlife species include colorful – and noisy – birds, fruit bats, and water dragons.
+You can also explore the Calyx, a world-class horticultural space with ever-changing demonstrations and displays – most of which are free and designed to capture your imagination or partner’s heart in this case.